Tuning the conductance topology in solids: Results and Discussion

 This allows setting a phase diagram for the regimes of zero, $\alpha=1$ (tangential coincidence at $V=0$), one ($|x_c|\geq 1$), or two crossings of the memristive hysteresis ($|x_c|<1$), as represented in Figure~\ref{Figure6} (c).
 Two is the maximum value of crossings expected with a single generation mechanism.
 The zero-crossing condition corresponds to the $\alpha=1.0$ line that comprises the Type II responses.
 The appearance of one or two crossings depends on a combination of symmetry constraints, $\alpha$, relative frequency, $p=\omega \tau$, and effective amplitude to temperature ratio, $\nu=\eta e V_0 / (k_B T)$.

 Let us finalize the discussion by assessing how the nonlinearity of the transport response due to the availability of local generation and/or trapping sites affects the frequency tuning of the conductance and its character.
 An impedance analysis is best suited for this purpose since it is a state of the art tool for characterizing the performance of transport devices under external oscillatory drives ~\cite{Roman2022}.
-However, using impedance spectroscopy nontrivial behaviors, such as the appearance of effective negative capacitance and unexpected complex loops are very common.~\cite{Bou2020,Joshi2020,Hoffmann2021,Srivastava2022} More specifically, the emergence of conductive inertia, when the current alternatively lags or leads the voltage, with apparent negative and positive capacitance, has already been experimentally correlated to current-voltage hysteresis.~\cite{Ebadi2019} Here, we illustrate these effects from a microscopic perspective, using the phasor analysis previously introduced.
+However, using impedance spectroscopy nontrivial behaviors, such as the appearance of effective negative capacitance and unexpected complex loops are very common.~\cite{Bou2020,Joshi2020,Hoffmann2021,Srivastava2022} More specifically, the emergence of conductive inertia, when the current alternatively lags or leads the voltage, with apparent negative and positive capacitance, has already been experimentally correlated to current-voltage hysteresis.~\cite{Ebadi2019,Gonzales2022} We should point that these maps, extracted at the maximum voltage amplitude, correspond to a single point in time of the previously defined admittance, which is time dependent.
+Thus, they must not be mistaken with the spectral impedance analysis of a small signal that in case of nonlinear responses would unavoidably demand a multimode approach.
+Here, we illustrate these effects from a microscopic perspective, using the phasor analysis previously introduced.
 The availability of a single nonequilibrium carriers' channel induces complex admittance responses, which is model dependent and translates into Nyquist maps that become very sensitive to both intrinsic and extrinsic factors.
 Since the conductance varies with time, we will analyze the response at the voltage cusps, $V=\pm V_0$, spanning the whole frequency domain, $\omega \in (0,\infty)$.
 The normalized impedance, $Z=\chi/\tilde{\theta}$ ($\chi$ was introduced after Eq. \ref{io}), under stable cycle conditions, becomes, according to Eqs.~\ref{adme} and \ref{admo},